Color - Token Type

 Possible values

-Depending on how you write the value of your Color Tokens you can achieve:
+Depending on how you define the Value of your Color Tokens you can achieve:

 #000000